arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 First, connect the Arduino Stella to your computer using a USB-C cable, open the Arduino IDE and connect the board to it.

-***If you are new to the Arduino Stella, ensure you have installed the required board support package by going to Tools > Board > Boards Manager and searching for "mbed OS Boards".***
+***If you are new to the Arduino Stella, ensure you have installed the required board support package by going to Tools > Board > Boards Manager and searching for "Mbed OS Boards".***

-Copy and paste the example sketch below into a new sketch in the Arduino IDE:
+Copy and paste the example sketch below into a new sketch in the Arduino IDE:|

 ```arduino
 /**